atc-net/atc-rest-api-generator/src/Atc.Rest.ApiGenerator.CLI/README.md

 The tool can be installed as a .NET Core global tool that you can call from the shell / command line
 ```
-dotnet tool install --global atc-api-gen
+dotnet tool install --global atc-rest-api-generator
 ```
-or by following the instructions [here](https://www.nuget.org/packages/atc-api-gen/) to install a specific version of the tool.
+or by following the instructions [here](https://www.nuget.org/packages/atc-rest-api-generator/) to install a specific version of the tool.

 A successful installation will output something like:
 ```
 You can invoke the tool using the following command: atc-api
-Tool 'atc-api-gen' (version '1.0.117') was successfully installed.`
+Tool 'atc-rest-api-generator' (version '1.0.117') was successfully installed.`
 ```

 ## Update:

 The tool can also be updated by following command.
 ```
-dotnet tool update --global atc-api-gen
+dotnet tool update --global atc-rest-api-generator
 ```

 ## Usage